 Once a student has contracted to live in a residential facility, he/she must notify the Office of Residence Life in order to withdraw from on-campus housing.
 Refer to Refund Schedule for information about refunds and cancellation fees.

 Further information about campus housing may be obtained from the Office of Residence Life.

-In compliance with Section 504 of the Rehabilitation Act, Belmont University will make reasonable accommodations for students with disabilities.
-Students with needs for academic or other accommodations should contact the Office of the Dean of Students in the Beaman Student Life Center as soon as possible.
-For complete details, see the brochure, “Meeting the Needs of the Students with Disabilities,” available in the Office of the Dean of Students.
+In compliance with the Americans with Disability Act and Section 504 of the Rehabilitation Act, Belmont University will make reasonable accommodations for students with disabilities.
+Students with needs for academic or other accommodations should contact the Office of Accessibility Services as soon as possible.
+Please go to our website for more information and submit an accommodation request application.
+More information can be found at www.belmont.edu/accessibility.